paulfilkin/language-cloud-powershell-toolkit/README.md

 By using `Get-Help`, you can access comprehensive documentation and examples for all the functions available in the toolkit, aiding you in effectively utilizing the provided modules.

 ## Authentication
-The `Get-AccessKey` function is responsible for making the request to retrieve the authentication token.
-It then converts the response into a PowerShell object, which can be used for subsequent API calls.
+The `Get-AccessKey` function is the starting point of the toolkit.
+It is responsible for making the request to retrieve the authentication token, using the Client ID, Client Secret, and Tenant ID.
+Once the token is retrieved, it is converted into a PowerShell object, which can be used for subsequent API calls within the toolkit.

-To minimize the number of requests made, the AccessKey stores the authentication details in a JSON file within the AuthenticationHelper module.
+To minimize the number of requests made, the authentication details are stored in a JSON file within the AuthenticationHelper module.
 If the same tenant and client ID are used, and the token has not expired, the stored details will be reused.
 Otherwise, the token will be refreshed, and the content in the JSON file will be overwritten.

+You can call the `Get-AccessKey` method with your **Client ID**, **Client Secret**, and **Tenant ID** to retrieve the access token.
+Once the token is retrieved, you can proceed with all other available methods in the toolkit.

+For instructions on how to retrieve your Client ID, Client Secret, and Tenant ID, refer to the [Retrieve Your Client ID, Client Secret, and Tenant ID](#retrieve-your-client-id-client-secret-and-tenant-id) section.

+## Retrieve Your Client ID, Client Secret, and Tenant ID
+To integrate with RWS Trados Enterprise, you'll need your Client ID, Client Secret, and Tenant ID.
+Follow these instructions to obtain them:

+1. **Retrieve Your Client ID and Client Secret:** To obtain your Client ID and Client Secret, follow these instructions:
+    - **Log in** to the RWS Trados Enterprise web UI as a human Administrator user.
+If you do not have administrator access, contact your administrator for assistance.
+    - **Expand the account menu** in the top right corner and select Integrations.
+    - Navigate to the **Applications** sub-tab.
+    - Click on **New Application** and enter the following information:
+        - **Name**: Enter a unique name for your custom application.
+        - **(Optional) URL**: Enter your custom application URL.
+        - **(Optional) Description**: Enter any relevant details.
+        - **Service User**: Select a service user from the dropdown.
+    - Click **Add**.
+    - Back in the **Applications** sub-tab, select the checkbox corresponding to your application and then click **Edit**.
+    - On the **Overall Information** page, you can change any of the following if necessary: name, URL, or description.
+    - On the **WebHooks** page:
+        - Enter a default callback URL for your application Webhooks (all Webhooks defined in RWS Language Cloud).
+        - Enter a value for **Webhook URL** (this is your Webhook endpoint URL that RWS Language Cloud will call).
+        - Select one or more event types and hit Enter.
+You can create a separate webhook for every event you are interested in or combine notifications for multiple event types into one webhook.
+        - Note that if you delete your application, all its associated webhooks will also be deleted.
+    - Finally, navigate to the **API Access** page to retrieve your **Client ID** and **Client Secret**.
+2. **Retrieve Your Tenant ID:**
+    - Navigate to the **Users** section in the RWS Trados Enterprise web UI.
+    - Select **Manage Account**
+    - Copy your **Trados Account ID**.
+This ID serves as your **Tenant ID**

 ## Function Documentation
 This section provides detailed documentation for the functions included in the PowerShell script modules.